If engaging with this content is difficult, or if you are seeking support, these services are available.

 Yes.
 The Collaborative Advisory Board will supply survivor-centered trauma-informed resources and support.

 Michigan State University relies on an established process for developing and releasing RFPs (request for proposals).
-An RFP will be publicly released to solicit proposals from external firms.
+An RFP was publicly released to solicit proposals from external firms.

-The Collaborative Advisory Board will review proposals, interview prospective firms and ultimately provide a recommendation to the university president of the firm best suited to meet the identified objectives.
+The Collaborative Advisory Board reviewed proposals, interviewed prospective firms and ultimately provided a recommendation to the university president of the firm best suited to meet the identified objectives.

 An external firm is essential to carry out a thorough, comprehensive assessment of the university’s culture, structure and policies.
 This ensures that the assessment process remains independent and focused on meaningful change.